janpaepke/ScrollMagic/README.md

 #### Not just defaults

-While _contain_ and _intersect_ are the inferred defaults, you can also configure them explicitly — for example setting `containerStart: 0, containerEnd: 0` on a scene that has an element to get contain behaviour, or mixing container and element insets for custom tracking zones.
+While _contain_ and _intersect_ are the inferred defaults, you can also configure them explicitly — for example setting `containerStart: 0, containerEnd: 0` on an instance that has an element to get contain behaviour, or mixing container and element insets for custom tracking zones.
 The two configurations are **useful mental models, not rigid modes**.

 ## Options